samfitgen/trgen/docs/Road-Climbing_Road_Race-High_Volume.md

 >
 > Varied intervals from 90-95% FTP fall in between.
 >
-> Recoveries between sets of intervals become shorter but less severe as the
+> Recoveries between sets of intervals become shorter as the workout progresses.
-> workout progresses.

 ### Friday